-Pending before the Board is the General Services Administration's motion that we grant summary relief and deny the appeal.
-Trataros Construction, Inc. opposes the motion.
+Pending before the Board is Trataros Construction, Inc.'s motion that we grant summary relief regarding the General Services Administration's defense of accord and satisfaction.
+GSA opposes the motion.
 Because there are material facts genuinely at issue, we deny the motion.